Willie James Hodges

-Willie James Hodges (born June 19, 1960) is an American murderer and suspected serial killer who has been convicted of a 2001 murder in Florida, to which he has been linked to via DNA evidence, and remains the prime suspect in two additional murders in Alabama and Ohio with which he has never been charged.
+Willie James Hodges (June 19, 1960 – March 21, 2024) was an American murderer and suspected serial killer who has been convicted of a 2001 murder in Florida, to which he was linked to via DNA evidence, and was the prime suspect in two additional murders in Alabama and Ohio, but was never charged.
 Originally sentenced to death for the Florida conviction, the sentence was later overturned following Hurst v.
-Florida and he was subsequently resenteced to life imprisonment.
+Florida and he was subsequently resentenced to life imprisonment.

 Murders

 Hodges' first suspected murder is that of 66-year-old Winnie Johnson, who was shot to death during a burglary of her home in Sumter County, Alabama on November 26, 2001.

 On December 19, Hodges broke into a home in Pensacola, Florida, occupied by 58-year-old Patricia Belanger.
 After encountering her, he proceeded to beat her with a claw hammer on the head and stab her once in the neck with a steak knife, which immediately killed her.
-Upon ransacking the house, Hodges left through the window, but at that time, two relatives who had come to pick Belanger for a holiday trip to Idaho Falls, Idaho came to the house and discovered her body.
+Upon ransacking the house, Hodges left through the window, but at that time, two relatives who had come to pick up Belanger for a holiday trip to Idaho Falls, Idaho came to the house and discovered her body.
 While they managed to get a good look at him and call the police, who attempted to track him down using K-9 units and a helicopter, Hodges managed to evade arrest.
 The killing shocked and frightened Belanger's neighbors and the surrounding community, as it correlated to a series of violent crimes that had recently taken place in Pensacola.
 The day after the murder, a facial composite was released to the public with a description of Belanger's suspected killer and the clothes he was wearing, but this did not lead to an arrest.

 The final murder linked to Hodges took place on March 19, 2003, when 81-year-old Laverne Jansen was raped and beaten to death at her apartment in Cincinnati, Ohio.
 It was speculated that she had been followed home after purchasing a lottery ticket at the Glenway Pony Keg, whereupon her killer knocked on the door and forced his way inside once the door was opened.
 This interaction was secretly observed by a neighbor of Jansen who described what she was seeing through a peephole, but a 16-minute delay to arrive at the scene on the officers' side resulted in the suspect escaping.
 Ten days later, Cincinnati Police Department announced that they were searching for an unidentified person of interest in the case who was last seen shopping at the Glenway Pony Keg, but this did not lead to an arrest.
 The responding officers would later receive counseling for their handling of the case.